 - Press releases announcing the IPO and subsequent acquisitions to create a steady stream of content

 - Investor call and video presentations (scripted and either pre-recorded or recorded day of the announcement) that build investor confidence in your management team

 Aligned with this, your investor relations communications strategy and financial communication strategy needs to be proactive in mapping out potential risks.
 Critically important is avoiding potential missteps of providing information that could be construed as misleading, which could draw regulatory review and create a hostile environment of disgruntled investors.

-Very often, the story doesn’t end there – it’s important to continue engaging with the media and investors on an on-going basis to add support to the newly acquired companies.
-We recommend a calendar of announcements going forward, a consistent series of media interviews that highlight the value of the underlying businesses and events that elevate your executives as thought-leaders in investing and the industry sector where you are making acquisitions.
+Very often, the story doesn’t end there.
+It’s important to continue engaging with the media and investors in an investor relations strategy on an on-going basis to add support to the newly acquired companies.
+We recommend a calendar of announcements going forward, a consistent series of media interviews that highlight the value of the underlying businesses, and events that elevate your executives as thought leaders in investing and the industry sector where you are making acquisitions.

-When it comes to developing and announcing a SPAC IPO or acquisition, sponsors need a media and communications plan that will navigate the risks and clearly differentiate a deal from other SPACs.
-For more information, please contact us as firstname.lastname@example.org or check out our Financial Communications expertise.
+When it comes to developing and announcing an SPAC IPO or acquisition, sponsors need a media and communications plan that will navigate the risks and clearly differentiate a deal from other SPACs.
+For more information, please contact us or check out our Financial Communications expertise.